Birmingham School of Law

-The Birmingham School of Law is a state-accredited, independent law school located in Birmingham, Alabama.
+The Birmingham School of Law is an independent law school located in Birmingham, Alabama.
 Founded in 1915 by Judge Hugh A. Locke, a judge of the Chancery Court and president of the Birmingham Bar Association, the Birmingham School of Law offers a part-time program of study in which graduates receive the Juris Doctor (J.D.) degree after four years of study.

-The law school is not accredited by the American Bar Association and graduates may not qualify to be admitted to the bar in states other than Alabama.
+The law school is not accredited by the American Bar Association, and graduates may not qualify to be admitted to the bar in states other than Alabama.

 Admissions

 The law school requires applicants to have a bachelor's degree before beginning classes but does not require an LSAT test score as part of its application process unless the applicant's degree is from a foreign country.
 The school reviews an applicants' academic records and employment history in determining acceptance.
 The school requires a minimum 2.75 GPA to be considered for admission.